miguelperezenciso/SeqBreed/README.md

 ### Citation
 Please cite this if you use or reuse the code:

-M. Perez-Enciso, L.C.
+[M. Perez-Enciso, L.C.
 Ramirez-Ayala,  L.M.
 Zingaretti.
-2020.
+2020](https://gsejournal.biomedcentral.com/articles/10.1186/s12711-020-0530-2).
 SeqBreed: a python tool to evaluate genomic prediction in complex scenarios.
-Genetics Selection Evolution.
-In press.
-[Submitted](https://www.biorxiv.org/content/10.1101/748624v1).
+Genetics Selection Evolution. .

 ### How to contribute
 Please send comments, suggestions or report bugs to miguel.perez@uab.es.